Looking for better, cheaper alternatives to Zenoti Salon and Spa software in 2024?

 But there are a handful of reasons I might not recommend Zenoti for your business in particular.

 Zenoti falls into the category of what I would charitably classify as “legacy software” alongside established brands like Booker and Mindbody.
-These software suites were designed in the late 90s and 2000s and still look and feel a bit like they are rooted in that era today.
+These software suites were designed in the late 90s and 2000s and still look and feel a bit like they are rooted in that era today, despite recent efforts to modernize with AI-powered features like Zeenie, their AI assistant, and automated phone systems.

 I had a lot to say about Zenoti in our full review, so if you want the nitty-gritty details of my experience testing it out for a month, definitely go check that article out.